 It’s mostly just going to be you, your camera, and your print solutions.
 Plus, there’s a lot of pride and satisfaction gained from selling your work to others.

 2. As a Side Revenue to Your Photography Services

 Selling prints as a secondary source of income has a lot of benefits too.

-If you’re already a professional photographer that works directly with clients, it makes a lot of sense to offer prints for sale.
+If you’re already a professional photographer who works directly with clients, it makes a lot of sense to offer prints for sale.

 For example, if you’re a wedding photographer, you’re already on location and taking high-quality photos – images that the lucky couple and their family will cherish in any format.

-This presents a perfect opportunity to offer value-add products such as printed images.
+This presents a perfect opportunity to offer value-added products such as printed images.